jamesmstone/blog/_posts/2015-02-04-ifttt-spotify-playlist-dropbox-version-2.md

       * Then go to the desired recipe (*links above*)
       * In the URL field paste your *Spotify URI *after the &#8220;=&#8221; sign

      ![Paste the Spotify URI after the &quot;=&quot; sign](/post_assets/Screenshot-2013-11-06-18.23.19.png)

      Paste the Spotify URI after the &quot;=&quot; sign

      * In order for the script to work the feed url you just completed in step 3 needs to be loaded once ( without IFTTT) so copy the complete feed url from IFTTT and paste it into your browser</ol>

   ## How it works
-        g

   1. The script checks your Spotify playlist
   2. Then song by song it checks to see if the song is available legally for free from Last.fm
   3. If it is the script tells IFTTT to add it to your Dropbox or equivalent.
   4. If it isn’t the script searches Soundcloud for the songs title and artist and then downloads the first *downloadable* song.
 This is why remixed version are often downloaded.

   ## Other IFTTT recipes

   * I made a post about how I use IFTTT -*[interested][3]?*
   * <a href="https://ifttt.com/p/jamesmstone" target="_blank">My Public IFTTT Profile</a>

 ## Help

 Need help?
 Have a suggestion?
 Please leave a comment

 Note: I&#8217;m still working on the *Download all (Source Last.fm Free Music and Soundcloud)* version Soundcloud API issues so  for now the  *Download all* version is working like the *exact* version, but that is soon to change.

-        &nbsp;

-        &nbsp;

  [1]: /2013/11/ifttt/ "Why you should use IFTTT?"
  [2]: /2013/11/ifttt-spotify-playlist-dropbox/ "IFTTT: Spotify playlist to Dropbox"